 S&P 500 vs. Fidelity Fund vs. Magellan Fund

 What’s more?
-The S&P 500 beats two of Fidelity’s most famous actively managed funds at Fidelity: the Fidelity Fund and the Fidelity Magellan Fund.
+The Fidelity’s S&P 500 Index Fund has beat out two of Fidelity’s most famous actively managed funds: the Fidelity Fund and the Fidelity Magellan Fund.

 See this comparison table of the S&P 500 vs. Fidelity Fund vs. Magellan Fund (you may need to scroll on phone to see everything).